Minnesota Civil War Commemoration Task Force

 Hatch’s Independent Battalion of Cavalry – Companies A, B, C and D moved to Fort Abercrombie.
 Companies A and B assigned to garrison at Fort Abercrombie.
 Company C assigned to garrison at Alexandria and Pomme de Terre.
 Company D on patrol duty from Fort Abercrombie to Pembina.
 Companies E and F on frontier duty.
 The battalion would remain in these duty locations for the duration of the war – until April 26, 1866.

-1st Minnesota Heavy Artillery Battery – Organized at St. Paul and Rochester until February 1865.
+1st Minnesota Heavy Artillery Battery – On garrison duty at Chattanooga, Tennessee until September 27, 1865.

 2nd Independent Battery Minnesota Light Artillery – On duty as infantry at Fort Irwin, Defenses of Chattanooga until March 30, 1865.